Surprise Yourself

 kellya@etown.edu | 717-361-1285

-Professor Kelly-Woessner's previous research on politics in the academy has been featured in The Chronicle of Higher Education, The Wall Street Journal, The New York Times, The Christian Science Monitor, The New York Times Magazine, The Washington Post, The Guardian, and Science Magazine.
-Her opinion editorials have appeared in The Washington Post, The Chronicle of Higher Education, The Pittsburgh Post Gazette, and The Harrisburg Patriot.
+Dr. Kelly's previous research has been featured in The Chronicle of Higher Education, The Wall Street Journal, The New York Times, The Christian Science Monitor, The New York Times Magazine, The Washington Post, The Guardian, and Science Magazine.
+Her opinion editorials have appeared in The Washington Post, The Chronicle of Higher Education, The Pittsburgh Post Gazette, and The Harrisburg Patriot News.
+She was the inaugural recipient of the Ranck Prize for Research Excellence at Elizabethtown College.

 dursuno@etown.edu | 717-361-4749 | Personal Website